sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 4. RFE: A listener to update redis/any other persistence destination with current event status.

 ### Event exporter
-1. Telemetry container will receive all the events reported from multiple detectors.
+1. Telemetry container receive all the events reported from all the event detectors.
-2. Telemetry container provides support for streaming out events to multiple external clients.
+2. Telemetry container provides support for streaming out received events to multiple external clients.
-3. RFE: Telemetry container upon restart will use redis/any other persistence to get the missed updates during its down time.
+3. RFE: Telemetry container upon restart will use redis/any other persistence to get the latest on missed updates during its down time and stream out.

 ### Event reliability
 There are two kinds of reliability.
-1. Events are not modified across releases (except deprecation).
+1. Events are not modified across releases (*except deprecation*).
 We may allow addition of new params, as long as they don't affect existing params.
 2. Events are verified to fire as expected in every image release.
 3. Ensure the perf goals are met.

 #### Protection:

-1. The unit tests are required to hard code the YANG definition for an event and verify that against current to ensure it is unchanged.
+1. The unit tests are required to ensure the immutability of event definition across releases.
+This would help block a PR that mutates a definition.
-2. The unit tests are required to send a hard coded message for an event to the reporting tool and validate the reported data against YANG schema.
-4. The nightly tests are required to simulate the scenario for process to fire the event, verify that the event is fired and the data is validated against schema.
+2. The nightly tests are required to ensure the process does fire the event, when the scenario occurs and the o/p is per definition.
+This would help block the release.
-5. The unit tests & nightly tests are required for every event.
+3. The unit tests & nightly tests are required for every event.
-6. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reliability end-to-end.
+4. A separate stress test is required to ensure the performance rate of 10K events/sec and 99.5% of reliability end-to-end.
 </br>

 ## Design